ToolMod Pro Audio

 Control Elements

-Picture h-Version
+horizontal Picture

-Picture v-Version
+vertical Picture

 ...Experts appreciate the extremely interesting possibilities of a stereo direction control device ever since; for example to distribute stereo sources on the stereo base...